davide2894/memory/project-journal.md

 3:18pm -  I found a fiddle I can be inspired from, so.

 4:48pm - I added the stopwatch feature, it should work but it doesn't.
 My head is smoking tho.
 It's best to leave it for today and come back tomorrow.

+//////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

+## Day 3 - Fri 23/3/18
+5:55am - Good morning.
+I knew it!
+It doesn't matter how many hours.
+What matters is quality.
+Next is restart button.
+Ok.
+So this should be an icon (now a button) that when clicked resets game.
+Which means that, on click, it should do the following:
+- set move counter = 0;
+- fill all three stars to color #333;
+- set timer to 0;
+- shuffle cards;

+6:19am - implemented restart button successfully.
+Next is single match logic.
+So for a match to happen the cards should have the same symbol.
+For example, they have the same text-content or, for images, they have the same class or something like that.
+Ids are out of questions because they're unique to an element.
+So what could I use for imgs?
+For imgs I could use write a short paragraph with numbers from 1-8 (identifying the pairs).
+Then I could display: hide them and use JS this way:
+- track a click counter
+- if click counter === 2
+    -> check clicked cards' value: if they have the same string:
+        - there's a match
+        - console.log success msg
+    -> else:
+        - no match
+        - cover cards

+I'll add imgs during styling.
+For now, I'll use numbers to show and numbers to hide, so that I can test the logic.

+6:42am - I noticed a bug in the shuffle fn: not all numbers are given back in the grid, some are duplicated.

+6:57am - that is solved but another problem now, for the restart buttons: I should find a way to check if a card is flipped.
+If so, the card should get covered again.

+7:16am - I set a var isFlipped that becomes true when a card flips.
+There's an issue because I didn't set a condition that tells the computer how to recognize when a card shows the back or the face.

+8:22pm - handled it.
+Instead of isFlipped I checked if current card had 'hover' class, if so I just toggled it back.
+So I should go back to single match logic again.

+3:01pm - at 9am I procrastinated for the rest of the morning (f2p).
+Nonetheless I worked out as scheduled and ate a nutritious lunch.
+I handled the single match.
+There's more to handle tho:
+- I should disable clicking on a card if it has already been clicked
+- if there's a match:
+    * those card should not be clickable anymore
+    * they should remain flipped

+So how can I forbid multiple clicks on a card?

+For tomorrow: handle flip and match bug